soapyigu/Swift-30-Projects/Project 01 - GoodAsOldPhones/README.md

 GoodAsOldPhones
 ==========

-GoodAsOldPhones is a simple iOS app coded by Swift.
-Also, it is a demo sample app of Swift tutorial in codeschool.com.
+GoodAsOldPhones is the demo app of [Swift tutorial](https://www.codeschool.com/courses/app-evolution-with-swift) on code school.
 This app demonstates basic use and implementation of tab bar controller, navigation controller, scoll view, table view and storyboard.

 ## Screenshots
 ![GoodAsOldPhones](./GoodAsOldPhones.gif)